gnunez0101/results-summary/README.md

 - Mobile-first workflow
 - React JS
 - Typescript
-- New CSS color-mix command for transparencies
+- CSS color-mix new function for transparencies

 ### What I learned